ld-agent/.github/profile/README.md

 - **Links symbols** (AI tools/functions) for execution
 - **Manages the runtime environment** for loaded capabilities

-This enables truly modular AI systems where capabilities can be mixed, matched, and composed dynamically - no recompilation required.
+This enables truly modular AI systems where capabilities can be mixed, matched, and composed dynamically.

+* New framework got released?
+Hook ld-agent up to continue where you left off!
+* Moving MCP servers?
+Your functionality is portable and requires minimal refactoring!
+* You're vibe-coding all manner of weird integrations?
+Hand the spec to your coding agent and watch it fly!

 ## Language Implementations